 Firehose is a minimally invasive way of building realtime web apps without complex protocols or rewriting your app from scratch.
-Its a dirt simple pub/sub server that keeps client-side Javascript models in sync with the server code via WebSockets or HTTP long polling.
-It fully embraces RESTful design patterns, which means you'll end up with a nice API after you build your app.
+Its a dirt simple pub/sub server that keeps client-side Javascript models in synch with the server code via WebSockets or HTTP long polling.
+It fully embraces RESTful design patterns, which means you’ll end up with a nice API after you build your app.

 Why Firehose?